 Kota is currently exploring the similarities between our experiences of sounds and emotions.
 In a series of works, he is taking the structure of a sound’s amplitude envelope and applying it to an emotional experience, tracing its onset, decay, sustain, and release.
-The first of these works, in Fire by MoonLight, tracks the envelope of vulnerability and melancholy.
+The three works—in Fire by MoonLight, Let your body soften… (breathe out), and what I see now, is Lights and an Open door—track the envelopes of vulnerability, acceptance, and optimism.

-Although trained as an opera singer, he also enjoys singing in choirs, small chamber ensembles, and alongside electronics.
-He currently sings with the Conservatory Singers at UMKC and KC VITAs, a professional choir dedicated to performing music by living composers.
+Kota enjoys performing in choirs, small chamber ensembles, and with electronics.
+He currently sings with KC VITAs, a professional choir dedicated to performing music by living composers.
+On their 2018 Summer Series album, he is featured as a soloist for the art song “You” by Yimin Wu.
 He has premiered several new works as a soloist and in the chamber choir at the Walden School's Creative Musician's Retreat in both 2017 and 2018.
 At the same program in 2018, he was the narrator and vocalist for Frederic Rzewski's "Coming Together" and "Attica.”
-As a performer of electronic music, he improvises with homemade electronic instruments, his voice, and live-processing and manipulation.
+As a performer of electronic music, he improvises as a soloist and in groups with his voice and Max MSP.

 Kota likes clouds, baking bread, Indian food, and playing with his cat.